Start here if you want the safest broad recommendation for this whole topic.

 Best for: friends who want funny teamwork failure without horror.

 This is the stronger chaos-first choice.
 It is a great recommendation when the group wants something louder, more physical, and more likely to create “did that just happen?” moments.
+It is also the better branch when the Discord call regularly grows beyond four players.

 Best for: groups that want a more dramatic and chaotic session.